 If you're really stuck and just can't get that first sentence out, start by writing notes and ideas down.
 Here are some creative tasks that might help you start:

 Take notes under common headings and find themes in your notes

 Brainstorm your ideas on paper around keywords in the question

-Write ideas on notecards and put them into piles or columns to create your assignment structure and paragraphs
+Write ideas on notecards and group them into piles or columns to create your assignment structure and paragraphs

 - Read the question, then read your planned responses out loud as if answering someone in front of you.

 If you'd like to run any questions or ideas by one of our expert Subject Specialists, we're always here to help.
-Our Specialists can help with everything from assignment writing, to grammar to research.
+Our Specialists can help with everything from assignment planning, writing, grammar, or research.